 There have been a sprinkling of reports of success with a variety of other remedies, from Dove conditioner, to Listerine mouthwash (on the scalp, not in the mouth), to Hair Clean 1-2-3, to something called the Robi-comb.
 This is a fine-toothed comb, powered by a single AA battery.
 When the insulated teeth of the comb make contact with a louse, there is a change in the sound it emits, indicating that a small electrical charge has been issued and the louse has been killed (Journal of the American Academy of Dermatology, February 2005).
 Of course, shaving the head and wearing a powdered wig is a time-tested remedy.
 Lice can cause enough itching to make people consider it, but there are enough other effective choices without this drastic approach.

 Whatever choice you use, the good news is that lice can only survive for 55 hours without feeding on human blood.
-A good friend of ours leaves the house for the weekend whenever there is a lice attack in the family.
+A good friend of ours leaves the house for the weekend whenever there is an attack in the family.
 If you get the lice out of the hair, the ones that are left will disappear with a tincture of time, even if pesticides can no longer do the job.